thavelka/realm-mapview/README.md

 ## A MapView that is powered by Realm

-A simple, yet powerful wrapper around the `SupportMapFragment` with support for clustering and built-in support for querying and rendering a Realm results.
+A simple, yet powerful wrapper around the `MapView` with support for clustering and built-in support for querying and rendering a Realm results.

-##How To Include It:
+## How To Include It:

+In project build.gradle:
 ```
 	repositories {
         // ...